Patrick-Kelly-1330/recallSampleApp/README.md

 5/ Open the menu in the top left > select Send Bot

 6/ Input meeting link from step 2

+(note: you can select any team member from the picklist, this is only present to demonstrate how a team could use this app together).

 7/ Select _Send Bot to Meeting_